mapbox/mapbox-sdk-py/docs/static.md

 The methods of the `Static` class that provide access to the Static Maps API return an instance of [`requests.Response`](http://docs.python-requests.org/en/latest/api/#requests.Response).
-The
-In addition to the `json()` method that returns Python data parsed from the API, the `Directions` responses provide a `geojson()` method that converts that data to a GeoJSON like form.
+The `content()` method returns the raw bytestring that can be saved into an image file with the appropriate extension.

 ## Usage